Skip to main content

 Hawaii – SB 756

 Likely has been replaced by HB 2144.
-Would create a law for Hawaii’s existing cottage food rules.
-Would allow direct, online, and indirect sales of all nonperishable foods.
-Would allow the direct sale of some perishable foods.
-Would allow producers to sell dried, freeze-dried, acidified, fermented, and low-acid foods in certain cases.
-Would require producers… [read more]
+Would have created a law for Hawaii’s existing cottage food rules.
+Would have allowed direct, online, and indirect sales of all nonperishable foods.
+Would have allowed the direct sale of some perishable foods.
+Would have allowed producers to sell dried, freeze-dried, acidified, fermented, and low-acid foods in certain… [read more]

 Georgia HB 583